ucb-rit/savio-training-slurm-2020/slurm.md

 - The job would intersect with downtime so the job will run _after_ the downtime
 - Condo users have a fixed number of nodes with their condo QoS
   - Try using `savio_lowprio` QoS
-- JOb is requesting longer wall-clock time than is allowed (`QOSMaxWallDurationPerJobLimit')
+- Job is requesting longer wall-clock time than is allowed (`QOSMaxWallDurationPerJobLimit`)

 # `sq` Demo
 Demo QOSGrp